Download & Other Tools

 - Why This Topic Is Important

-It is essential that all children have access to high-quality, accessible, and affordable health care, including hospital stays, when needed.
+All children should have high-quality, accessible, and affordable health care, including hospital stays when needed.
 Children with special health care needs, in particular, may require more frequent hospitalizations and specialized, intensive medical care.
-Ensuring that all children have consistent access to affordable care that is also evidence-based, well-coordinated, family-centered, and provided in the context of a “medical home” can maximize positive outcomes (1, 2).
+Ensuring that all children have consistent access to affordable, evidence-based, well-coordinated, and family-centered care—all within the context of a medical home—can maximize positive outcomes (1, 2).

 Sources for this narrative: